-When considering important aspects of the SEO of any site, the permalink plays major role in overall optimization.
+When considering important aspects of the SEO of any site, the permalink plays a major role in overall optimization.
 A permalink is a permanent link of your page and posts, and it doesn’t change with time.
 By default, WordPress offers permalinks like this:

-This type of permalink is not search engine friendly, so most newbie bloggers just starting with WordPress fail to create a site that is optimizing WordPress permalinks for SEO because they are using the default permalinks.
+This type of permalink is not Search Engine friendly, so most newbie bloggers just starting with WordPress fail to create a site that is optimizing WordPress permalinks for SEO because they are using the default permalinks.

 Which permalink structure is recommended for optimal SEO?

 One of the major on-page SEO factors is having your keyword in your post URL (permalink).
-As we’ve just discussed, the default WordPress permalink is not SEO-friendly, so when you install WordPress for the first time and start blogging without making a change to that default, you are blogging with a permalink structure that is not SEO friendly.
+As I’ve just discussed, the default WordPress permalink is not SEO-friendly, so when you install WordPress for the first time and start blogging without making a change to that default, you are blogging with a permalink structure that is not SEO friendly.

 As previously mentioned in my WordPress essential settings guide, your permalink is the first thing you should change when setting up your blog for the first time.

 You can find various permalink settings under WordPress dashboard > Settings > Permalink.
 A few suggested permalink structures are:

 My favorite and suggested permalink structure for a WordPress blog is Post Name.
 Post name permalinks are short, sweet and have nothing extra which will affect your on- page SEO score.

 Many bloggers recommend using Category in a permalink which is also fine, but only when your category name is short and meaningful, and you are not using multiple categories/posts.
 I’m not a big fan of using Category in permalink structure, because depending on your indexing settings, it may lead to duplicate content on your WordPress blog.